Our Team

 Russ joined Desert Wise full-time in 2019 and serves as the Business Manager.
 Russ’ professional history spans the highway department and private construction industries – to include supervisory positions.
 He served as a level-3 foster parent for several years and put in his time as a military spouse.
 Russ brings to Desert Wise a wealth of varied personal and professional experiences and an enthusiasm for supporting the best care for our nation’s military members and veterans.

-Phylicia Bediako, PhD, LMSW
+Phylicia Bediako, PhD, MSW

 Patient Care Coordinator & Special Projects

-Dr. Phylicia Bediako earned her bachelor’s degree in public health at the University of North Carolina at Chapel Hill, where she completed a thesis about the well-being of helping professionals.
+Dr. Bediako earned her bachelor’s degree in public health at the University of North Carolina at Chapel Hill, where she completed a thesis about the well-being of helping professionals.
 As an undergraduate student, she discovered her passion for providing emotional support to people during the most challenging times of their lives.
 She began volunteering at the Orange County Rape Crisis Center and Alliance for AIDS Services-Carolina and completed UNC’s Helping Advocate for Ending Violence Now (HAVEN) to help those experiencing relationship or sexual violence.

 Read More